 A Join Table stores data that defines the relationship between a Regular Table and one to three Flat Tables.
 The join table must have it's own Primary key, a Foreign Key to a Regular Table, and then keys to join any Flat Tables.

 The Join Table below stores the the Pet Identifier (petID) to the Contact's Pets, and links each Pet to the Pet's current Veterinarian in the Flat Table.
 One Veterinarian may service several Pets, so while each Pet appears once in the Join Table, the Veterinarian may appear several times.

-See the Data Schema Examples for more information on relationships between the table types.
+See the Data Schema Design for more information on relationships between the table types.